Juvenil Los Ángeles

 Juvenil Los Ángeles is a Peruvian football club, playing in the city of Moquegua, Peru.

 The club play in the Copa Perú which is the third division of the Peruvian league.

 History

-The club have played at the highest level of Peruvian football on three occasions, in 1987 Torneo Descentralizado and from 1990 Torneo Descentralizado until 1991 Torneo Descentralizado when was relegated.
+The club have played at the highest level of Peruvian football on three occasions, in 1987 Torneo Descentralizado and from 1990 Torneo Descentralizado until the 1991 Torneo Descentralizado when it was relegated.